menu

 Valley City City Center is a rural neighborhood (based on population density) located in Valley City, North Dakota.

 Real estate in the City Center of Valley City, ND is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and apartment complexes/high-rise apartments.
 Most of the residential real estate is occupied by a mixture of owners and renters.
-Many of the residences in the City Center neighborhood are established but not old, having been built between 1970 and 1999.
+Many of the residences in the City Center neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
 A number of residences were also built between 1940 and 1969.

 Notable & Unique Neighborhood Characteristics